I have a theory I need you to confirm. I’m thinking that the days of giving away free content are waning.

 I’m talking about when a website or media person wants to repurpose a blog post or asks you for free content in exchange for “exposure” rather than cash.
 As a result, you’re supposed to get more traffic and prestige.

-If you’re not sure what I mean, here’s a website that asks for free recipes, and here’s a website that gets bloggers to post content for free.
+If you’re not sure what I mean, there are dozens of websites that ask for free recipes, and here’s a website that gets bloggers to post content for free.

 I’m not saying it’s wrong.
 It seems to make sense to provide free content when: